loopbackio/loopback-next/packages/openapi-spec-builder/README.md

 # @loopback/openapi-spec-builder

-Make it easy to create OpenAPI (Swagger) specification documents in your tests using the builder pattern.
+Make it easy to create OpenAPI specification documents in your tests using the builder pattern.

 ## Overview